mitchelljustin/pragmatic-lightning/index.md

 ```

 That's it!
 You are now running a node on the Lightning test network.
-It will take a while for the node to sync the entire Bitcoin blockchain, but you can keep reading in the meanwhile.
+It will take some time for the node to sync to the Bitcoin blockchain, but you can keep reading in the meanwhile.

 Don't worry about losing money: the Lightning test network (testnet) doesn't use real Bitcoins.

 **Sidenote: The Big Bitcoin Blockchain**

 *Because of how Lightning Network works, a node needs to be able to read from the Bitcoin blockchain and send transactions to it.
-The Lightning node you're running uses a Bitcoin backend called [Neutrino](https://github.com/lightninglabs/neutrino) to achieve this.*
+To achieve this, the Lightning node you're running uses a Bitcoin backend called [Neutrino](https://github.com/lightninglabs/neutrino).*

 *Neutrino is a Bitcoin "light client", meaning it doesn't download and verify all 200GB+ of the Bitcoin blockchain but instead only verifies transactions
 relevant to its own wallet.
 This makes it a lot easier and cheaper to run a node, which is why I use it in this guide.*